Concordium/concordium.github.io/source/mainnet/net/guides/deciding-wallet.rst

 What are the requirements for each wallet?
 ==========================================

-- **Mobile Wallet**: you’ll need an iPhone running iOS 13 or later or an Android phone running Android 8 or later.
+- Mobile Wallet: you’ll need an iPhone running iOS 13 or later or an Android phone running Android 8 or later.

-- **Desktop Wallet**: you’ll need a computer running Windows, macOS, or Linux, and you’ll need a Ledger Nano S or Ledger Nano S Plus.
+- Desktop Wallet: you’ll need a computer running Windows, macOS, or Linux, and you’ll need a Ledger Nano S or Ledger Nano S Plus.
 You’ll also have to run a node, and your computer must meet the hardware requirements for this.

-- **|bw|**: you'll need a device running a Google Chrome internet browser with the Concordium Browser Wallet extension installed.
+- |bw|: you'll need a device running a Google Chrome internet browser with the Concordium Browser Wallet extension installed.

 Comparison
 ==========